Nodal

 Q.U.B.E: Director's Cut is the definitive version of the brain-twisting first-person puzzler.
 Using special high-tech gloves to manipulate cubes in the environment, the player solves an array of conundrums - from physics-based challenges; to 3D jigsaws; to platform-based trials.

-Why You'll Like It: Its focused first-person puzzle rooms and minimalist sci-fi framing make it a strong mechanical match for Talos fans.
+Why You'll Like It: Its clean room-by-room first-person puzzle design and sci-fi framing make it a solid mechanical match for Talos.

 Dev: Shifting TidesPub: Iceberg Interactive